Frequently Asked Questions

 2019 – Grand Rapids, Michigan.

-2019 Fellows are required to work with a faith-based nonprofit or church located in the Western Michigan unless they seek special permission on a limited basis.
+2020 Fellows are required to work with a faith-based nonprofit or church located in the Western US unless they seek special permission on a limited basis.

 + How are students partnered with faith-based organizations?